 He was interviewed by John McCrystal in the anthology, Words Chosen Carefully, edited by Siobhan Harvey (Cape Catley Ltd, 2010).

-Owen Marshall is currently a New Zealand Book Council Board member.
+Owen Marshall served for many years as a New Zealand Book Council Board member.